Deewane Huye Paagal: Plot

 With Natasha and company under surveillance, Rocky now intercepts Sanju trying to discredit him at Natasha's home.
 Later, when the shocked Natasha confronts Rocky about him being an alleged impostor, Rocky is able to convince Natasha that he is actually a captain on a ship.
 Tommy, however behaves in a somewhat jealous manner.
 He accuses Rocky of biting him.
 A food bill from a bar drops out of Tommy's pocket during his supposed accusation.
 This arouses Rocky's suspicions about his supposed "condition".

 Rocky and Babloo track down Tommy at a local disco.
 Rocky confronts Tommy while he is on the disco floor and threatens to expose him in front of Natasha.
 At the end, Rocky lets Tommy go, on the condition that the latter will no longer attempt to get in his way of seducing Natasha.

 Rocky has invited Natasha over for a cruise.
 Natasha spots Karan and Murugan sitting at the grounds.
 She introduces Karan to Rocky.
 Karan on seeing Rocky and Natasha happy wants to leave them alone out of his love for Tanya.
 While he tries to leave, Natasha convinces Karan to stay one more night in Dubai, and come over for dinner later in the day.

 Sanju shows up later at the party, and pulls Natasha aside to reveal his latest newspaper creation, showing Rocky as an international crook, murderer and serial killer, whose M.O is to trap and seduce innocent girls like Natasha and then destroy their lives.
 Rocky overhears the conversation and while Natasha is occupied elsewhere, chases Sanju outside.
-Later, Rocky, Sanju and Tommy are seen sitting in a bar nearby after a confrontation, exposing each other as fraudsters and having a drink together, cursing their luck at the emergence of Karan as the new love in Natasha'a life.
+Later, Rocky, Sanju and Tommy are seen sitting in a bar nearby after a confrontation, exposing each other as fraudsters and having a drink together, cursing their luck at the emergence of Karan as the new love in Natasha's life.